Jojo10011/genisys_musicbot/README.md

 ```
 Invite the bot to a server and run `/help` to get more info on how to use the bot.

-## Bugs

-Currently because of a bug this project uses ytdl-core@4.9.1 instead of latest.

-This is intentional and will be changed once it is fixed by ytdl.

 ## License

 This repository is licensed under an MIT License